fin444/image-lock.nix/README.md

 Drawbacks:
 - Adding/updating images will take longer, and require enough memory to hold the image (as it is being hashed for the store)
 - Images will take up space twice: once in the store, and once in `/var/lib/docker`
-- When no longer needed, images need to be garbage collected both in the store, and from Docker
+- When no longer needed, images need to be garbage collected both in the store, and from Docker (unless you set `prune = true;`)